R. E. B. Crompton

-Rookes Evelyn Bell Crompton, CB, FRS (31 May 1845 – 15 February 1940) was a British electrical engineer, industrialist and inventor.
+Rookes Evelyn Bell Crompton, CB, FRS (31 May 1845 – 15 February 1940) was an English electrical engineer, industrialist and inventor.
 He was a pioneer of electric lighting and public electricity supply systems.
 The company he formed, Crompton & Co., was one of the world's first large-scale manufacturers of electrical equipment.
 He was also an early campaigner for an international standard for electrical systems.
 He was involved with both the practical and academic sides of his discipline, being a founder member of the International Electrotechnical Commission and twice president of the Institution of Electrical Engineers.
 He was a fellow of the Royal Society and a founder member of the Royal Automobile Club.

 Early life

 Evelyn Crompton was born at Sion Hill, near Thirsk, Yorkshire, one of five children.
 From an early age he was interested in machines and engineering.
 His autobiography tells how a trip to the Great Exhibition aged 6 had a profound impact on him:

 His schooling started at Sharow, near Ripon in Yorkshire, along with 19 other boys, aged between 7 and 15.
 In 1856 he went to school at Elstree, and then on to Harrow (1858–60).